owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/ScriptingLanguageReference.md

 #### Flags

-Flags are simple one-word parameters which change the shape's behaviour, there are currently two supported flag sets: fade and direction.
+Flags are simple one-word parameters which change the shape's behaviour, there are two supported flag sets: fade and direction.
 To specify the flag just enter the flag name you want to use.
 The flag sets are as follows:

 * Fade supports FADE, FADEIN and NONE.
 These correspond to fade from fully opaque to transparent during the shape's lifetime; the reverse effect, and no fade (fully opaque always).
 * Direction supports UP, DOWN, LEFT and RIGHT.
 These correspond to directions of travel.

 While it's possible to specify multiple flags from the same flag set, this makes no sense as flags within a set are mutually exclusive.
-Specifying LEFT and RIGHT flags together for example makes no sense.

 #### Parameters